 We do teach more by our lives than by our words.
-20 years from now, the kids in your Vacation Bible School may not remember which Bible stories they learned in your class, but chances are they will remember how much you loved them.
+20 years from now, the kids you teach this week may not remember which Bible stories they learned in your class, but chances are they will remember how much you loved them.
 Here are some ways to show you care:

 - Touch: Give kids a high five, a pat on the back, or a hug.

 - Smile: Even though you may get exhausted towards the end of the week, a smile shows kids that you love them and are happy to be there.

 - Be Personal: Tell the students stories about yourself and your family.
 Tell them how you became a Christian as well as what God is teaching you right now.
 Of course, you want to be age appropriate in what you share, but if you are working on something, like losing your temper or remembering to read your Bible regularly, then it is ok to let kids know that.
 They don't need perfect examples, they need real life followers of Jesus who are repentant sinners before a loving God.